Air Force Research Laboratory: Propulsion Directorate

-The mission of the Propulsion Directorate, located at Wright-Patterson AFB and Edwards AFB, is "to create and transition propulsion and power technology for military dominance of air and space."
+The mission of the Propulsion Directorate, located at Wright-Patterson AFB and Edwards Air Force Base, is "to create and transition propulsion and power technology for military dominance of air and space."
 The current director of the Propulsion Directorate is Douglas L. Bowers.

 Research areas range from experimental rocket propulsion to developing the first ever lithium-ion main aircraft battery for use in the B-2 stealth bomber.
 At Edwards AFB, the Directorate's test area is located east of Rogers Lake.

 The Propulsion Directorate was formed through the merger of the aerospace propulsion section at Wright Laboratory and the space propulsion section at Phillips Laboratory.
 Each section, both before and after the merger, has played a significant role in past and present propulsion systems.
 Prior to the development of Project Apollo by NASA, the Air Force worked on the development and testing of the F-1 rocket engine used to power the Saturn V rocket.
 The facilities for testing rockets are frequently used for testing new rocket engines including the RS-68 rocket engine developed for use on the Delta IV launch vehicle.
 The space propulsion area also develops technologies for use in satellites on-orbit to alter their orbits.
 An AFRL-developed experimental Electric Propulsion Space Experiment (ESEX) arcjet was flown on the ARGOS satellite in 1999 as part of the Air Force Space Test Program.

 The Directorate currently manages the X-51A program, which is developing a scramjet demonstration vehicle.
 The X-51 program is working to develop a flight demonstrator for a hypersonic cruise missile which could reach anywhere on the globe in an hour.
 In January 2008, the Directorate used a modified Scaled Composites Long-EZ aircraft to demonstrate that a pulse detonation engine could successfully power flight.
 That aircraft has now been transferred to the National Museum of the U.S. Air Force at Wright-Patterson AFB for display.